jessiejalca/bloom_app/CONTRIBUTING.md

 ### Prerequisites

+Before doing anything else, please take a moment to read the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to respect the code and accept the enforcement of it.

 Use the [official Flutter docs](https://docs.flutter.dev/get-started/install) to install and set up your Flutter development environment if you haven't already.
 Currently development is focused on building for macOS.

 ### Setting up the development environment